adadiehl/mapGL/README.md

 #### Cross-species mapping of DNA elements combined with gain/loss prediction for non-mapping features based on a phylogenetic maximum parsimony algorithm.

-Label input regions as orthologous, gained in the query species, or lost in the target species.
-Chain alignment files are used to map features from query to target and one or more outgroup species.
+Label input regions as orthologous, gained in the query species, or lost in the target species, based on inferred presence/absence in the most-recent common ancestor (MRCA).
+Chained alignment files are used to map features from query to target and one or more outgroup species.
 Features that map directly from query to target are labeled as orthologs, and ortholgous coordinates in the target species are given in the output.
-Non-mapping features are assigned as gains or losses based on a maximum-parsimony algorithm predicting presence/absence in the most-recent common ancestor.
+Non-mapping features are assigned as gains or losses based on a maximum-parsimony algorithm predicting presence or absence in the MRCA.
 Features that, when mapped, span multiple chains or multiple chromosomes are silently filtered out unless the -k argument is given.

 Based on bnMapper.py, by Ogert Denas (James Taylor lab):
   * https://github.com/bxlab/bx-python/blob/master/scripts/bnMapper.py